KIZI/LinkedHypernymsDataset/README.md

 After that, check the global.properties file.
 You have to input the absolute or relative path to key directories; any relative path begins in some used module; therefore the prefix ../ is needed to get into the root directory:

-    output.dir=../data/output     # the output directory where all output files will be saved logging.dir=../data/logs      # the log directory where all log files will be saved logging.enabled=false         # you can enable saving application logs to a file in the logs direcotory (true|false) lang=en                       # a set language (en|de|nl)
+    output.dir=../data/output               # the output directory where all output files will be saved datasets.dir=../data/datasets           # the dataset directory
+    lang=de                                 # a set language (en|de|nl)
+    dbpedia.version=2014                    # DBpedia version

-If there are no downloaded datasets in your local computer you can use the downloader in the Core module.
-Go to the Core module and type this command (all required datasets will be downloaded to the datasets directory):
+If there are no downloaded datasets in your local computer you can use the Downloader module.
+Go to the Downloader module folder and type this command (all required datasets will be downloaded to the datasets directory):

     mvn scala:run -DaddArgs=../global.properties